Dave Michayluk

 David Michayluk (born May 18, 1962) is a Canadian former professional ice hockey right winger.
+He was selected in the fourth round, 64th overall, by the Philadelphia Flyers in the 1981 NHL entry draft.
+Michayluk also played for the Pittsburgh Penguins.

 Early life

 Michayluk was born in Wakaw, Saskatchewan.
 He played junior hockey with the Prince Albert Raiders and Regina Pats.

 Career

 Michayluk played 21 regular season games in the National Hockey League (NHL) with the Philadelphia Flyers during the 1981–82 and 1982–83 seasons and seven playoff games with the Pittsburgh Penguins during the 1992 Stanley Cup playoffs, winning the Stanley Cup.
 The rest of his career, which lasted from 1981 to 1997, was spent in the minor leagues.